-PPS- I forgot to mention that current benefit recipients can still use my guide to identify missed opportunities.
+PPS– Current benefit recipients can still use my guide to identify missed opportunities.
 You are able to re-file your application once per lifetime – as long as it has been less than 12 months since your first benefit payout.

 If you think you’ve made a mistake there could still be time to correct it.
-One of the chapters within my book covers this situation in detail.
+One of the chapters in the guide covers this situation in detail.